confluentinc/demo-custom-connector/kafka-connect-dynamodb/README.md

 </div>

 2. Go back to DynamoDB Custom connector and see the Log tab
-   > Identifies the real-time actions of the connector (auto-creating topic, search for tables w/ datalake-ingest tag, search for changed Dynamodb table, etc) and any potential errors (authentication, configuration, networking etc)
+   > Identifies the real-time actions of the connector (auto-creating topic, search for tables with datalake-ingest tag, search for changed Dynamodb table, etc) and any potential errors (authentication, configuration, networking etc)

 <div align="center">
   <img src="images/connector_metrics.png" width =100% heigth=100%>